 Identity: 4 Voices – Virtual Exhibition

-During the closure of the Craft in America Center, we invite you to explore this exhibition virtually through the images below and related video content.
+During the closure of the Craft in America Center, we invite you to explore our virtual exhibition, browse the digital catalog, and look through the image gallery below, as well as enjoy our related video content.

 Craft in America Center is pleased to present an exhibition by four artists who explore issues of gender, race, culture, and place, offering true expressions of their experience in this world.